 When attempting to determine which type of server is best for your needs, you may find yourself looking for a hosting solution that simply provides the hardware and allows you to install whichever operating system you prefer.
-Instead of purchasing a pre-configured CentOS server with cPanel and WHM already installed, Bare Metal Hosting offers you the opportunity to customize the Dedicated Server to suit your individual needs.
-In this article, we will explore why Bare Metal may be the right choice for you as well as discuss how it differs from other forms of server hosting.
+Instead of purchasing a pre-configured CentOS server with cPanel and WHM already installed, Bare Metal Servers offer you the opportunity to customize the Dedicated Server to suit your individual needs.
+In this article, we will explore why Bare Metal Servers may be the right choice for you as well as discuss how it differs from other forms of server hosting.

 Why Use Bare Metal?

 Bare metal servers are single-tenant, physical servers.
 This type of server is distinct from virtualized or cloud-based server hosting, as it does not rely on a layer of virtualization to create the server environment.
 As each server only holds a single-tenant, there is no sharing of resources that would typically occur on a cloud-based virtual server.

 Bare metal servers offer the highest levels of customization and performance capabilities.
 State-of-the-art hardware can be combined with your choice of operating system, giving you the power and flexibility that is not available in other types of server infrastructure.
 This type of platform is useful for web developers and those looking to create a high-performance sandbox environment for website or application development.
 Bare Metal servers can also serve as a jumping-off point for enterprises looking to set up automation strategies to create their own cloud infrastructure.

 Difference Between Flex Metal and Bare Metal Servers

 While researching the server infrastructure that is right for you, you have likely come across the terms bare metal and flex metal, sometimes used interchangeably to refer to an unmanaged server that provides flexibility in terms of OS installation.
 At this point, it is worth taking a look at the differences between Flex Metal and Bare Metal server platforms.